Ready, Set, Grow!

 TLDR; Inbound marketing plans focus on creating content that your ideal client is searching for, already is interested in, and will readily engage with when they find it.
 Outbound “barketing” involves paying an outside source to campaign qualified and unqualified customers into your pipeline.

-Often for RIA owners, this creates more work, doesn’t speak to those you want to reach, wastes time on those who wander into your “tent” and ultimately takes more resources than it returns on.
+Often for RIA owners, the latter creates more work, doesn’t speak to those you want to reach, wastes time on those who wander into your “tent” and ultimately takes more resources than it returns on.
 It also gives very little room for you to share your truth about what you love.

 Mapping Your Ideal Customer’s Journey